Bosruck Tunnel Special Route Toll

 How do I get to Graz?

-When travelling from Wels to Graz, the route follows the A 9 Pyhrn Motorway through both the Gleinalm Tunnel and the Bosruck Tunnel.
+On the way from Wels to Graz, the route via the A 9 Pyhrn Motorway passes through both the Gleinalm Tunnel and the Bosruck Tunnel.
 Both tunnels are subject to tolls.

 Which tunnels are on the way to Croatia?

-Depending on which direction you are travelling from, you will pass through the Tauern Tunnel and/or the Karawanks Tunnel, as both tunnels are located at the border with Slovenia.
+Depending on the direction from which you are travelling to Croatia, you will pass through the Tauern Tunnel and/or the Karawanken Tunnel, as both tunnels are located on the border with Slovenia.

 Milena Paasch